Read our Infosheets to learn more about your rights and obligations

 Drugs

-Nestor is arrested for simple possession of marijuana.
+Nestor is arrested for “simple possession” of marijuana.

 Questions and answers

-What does it mean to be “in possession of an illegal substance”?
+What does it mean to be in possession of an illegal substance?

-There are two ways to be in possession of an illegal substance.
-A person can be in actual possession of the illegal substance (for example, when the drug is found in his bag, on his person, or in his house).
-Otherwise, a person is considered to be in possession if he asks someone else to keep or store the substance for him.
+There are two types of possession.
+A person can be in actual possession, for example, when the drug is found in his bag, on his person, or in his house.
+But a person is also in possession if he asks someone else to keep or store the substance for him.

-• Second, it must be proven that the person knew that he was in possession of an illegal substance and knew what that substance was.
+• Second, it must be proven that the person knew he was in possession of an illegal substance and knew what that substance was.

-So a person can’t be convicted of simple possession if he truly believed he was carrying a bag of flour - even if the substance was in fact a drug.
-Be careful, though - you can be held responsible if you agree to transport a package without first finding out what is inside.
-Your failure to ask questions might be considered equivalent to knowing what’s inside the mysterious package.
-The decision to remain in the dark is called “willful blindness” in legal language, and it can be enough to convince the judge of your guilt.
+For example, a person can’t be convicted of simple possession of an illegal substance if he truly believed he was carrying a bag of flour, even if the substance was in fact a drug.
+But be careful: you can be held responsible if you agree to transport a package without asking any questions to find out what is inside.
+The decision to remain in the dark is called “willful blindness” in legal language, and it can be enough to convince the judge you are guilty.

 Essentially, this means that the person voluntarily kept the drug and was able to use it as he pleased.